What is the DSM-V?

 The diagnostic classification is the list of the mental disorders that are officially part of the DSM system.
 “Making a DSM diagnosis” consists of selecting those disorders from the classification that best reflect the signs and symptoms that are afflicting the individual being evaluated.
 Associated with each diagnostic label is a diagnostic code, which is typically used by institutions and agencies for data collection and billing purposes.
 These diagnostic codes are derived from the coding system used by all health care professionals.

 For each disorder included in the DSM, a set of diagnostic criteria indicates what symptoms must be present (and for how long) in order to qualify for a diagnosis (called inclusion criteria).
 It also includes those symptoms that must not be present (called exclusion criteria) in order for an individual to qualify for a particular diagnosis.
 The use of these criteria has been shown to increase diagnostic reliability (i.e., likelihood that different users will assign the same diagnosis).

 Finally, the third component of the DSM is the descriptive text that accompanies each disorder.
 The text of DSM-IV describes each disorder under the following headings: “Diagnostic Features”; “Subtypes and/or Specifiers”; “Recording Procedures”; “Associated Features and Disorders”; “Specific Culture, Age, and Gender Features”; “Prevalence”; “Course”; “Familial Pattern”; and “Differential Diagnosis.”

 The last major revision was published in 1994, although a “text revision” was produced in 2000 (the DSM-IV-TR).
 Changes were made to a handful of criteria sets in order to correct errors identified in DSM-IV.
-The DSM-V is currently in consultation, planning and preparation, due for publication now in May 2013.
+The DSM-V was published on May 18, 2013 superseding the DSM-IV-TR.